prasadbylapudi/10xengg_task/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.
+### `npm test`

 Testing
-Unit tests have been implemented to ensure the functionality of the search, filter, and accordion behavior.
-To run the tests:
+Unit tests have been implemented to ensure the functionality of the search and filter To run the tests:

-npm test